 Breaking the Cycle of Mass Incarceration and Racial Injustice in America

-About the speaker: David Rudovsky is Senior Fellow and Professor at the University of Pennsylvania Law School.
-Professor Rudovsky is one of the nation’s leading civil rights and criminal defense attorneys.
-He has taught at Penn Law since 1975, becoming a Senior Fellow in 1988.
-He teaches courses in Criminal Law, Constitutional Criminal Procedure and Evidence.
-He has published extensively in the area of the civil rights of the accused and racial bias in the criminal justice system, among other topics.
+David Rudovsky is Senior Fellow and Professor at the University of Pennsylvania Law School.
+He is also one of the nation’s leading civil rights and criminal defense attorneys as a founding partner of the civil rights law firm Kairys, Rudovsky, Messing & Feinberg.
 He is the co-author of the books Police Misconduct: Law and Litigation (West, 2012, 3rd ed.) and The Law of Arrest, Search, and Seizure in Pennsylvania (6th ed.
-2011, PBI Press), and is a contributor to many books.
-He has published extensively in law reviews, including at Penn, Columbia and Temple.
+2011, PBI Press).
 He was awarded a MacArthur Foundation Fellowship and Award for Accomplishments in Civil Rights Law and Criminal Justice; the ACLU Civil Liberties Award; and the Philadelphia Bar Association’s Cesare Beccaria Award for Criminal Justice Accomplishments.
 He is a five-time recipient of the Harvey Levin Award for Excellence in Teaching at Penn Law and a past winner of the University of Pennsylvania Lindback Award for Teaching Excellence.
-He is a founding partner of the civil rights law firm Kairys, Rudovsky, Epstein & Messing and has also been a public defender in Philadelphia.
 He earned his B.A. from Queen’s College and his LL.B. from New York University Law School.

 November 5, 2013, LOUIS MICHAEL SEIDMAN